Questions About Driving While Intoxicated

-Punishment ranges from 3 days to 180 days in the county jail and up to a $2000 fine.
-The sentence can be probated for up to 2 yrs and in certain circumstances the probation can last up to 3 yrs.
+- DWI 1st: Punishment ranges from three days to 180 days in the county jail and up to a $2000 fine.
+The sentence can be probated for up to 2 years and in certain circumstances the probation can last up to three years.

-Punishment ranges from 10 days to 1 yr in the county jail and up to a $4000 fine.
-The sentence can be probated for up to 2 yrs and in certain circumstances the probation can last up to 3 yrs.
-There is a mandatory 3 days to do in the county jail with a probated sentence.
+- DWI 2nd: Punishment ranges from 10 days to one year in the county jail and up to a $4000 fine.
+The sentence can be probated for up to two years and in certain circumstances, the probation can last up to three years.
+There is a mandatory three days to do in the county jail with a probated sentence.

-Punishment range is from 2 yrs to 20 yrs in the penitentiary and up to a $10,000 fine.
-The sentence can be probated for up to 10 yrs.
+Punishment range is from two years to 20 years in the penitentiary and up to a $10,000 fine.
+The sentence can be probated for up to 10 years.
 There is a mandatory 120 days to do in the county jail with a probated sentence.

 A person cannot receive deferred adjudication for any one of these crimes.